WiseLibs/better-sqlite3/Performance.md

 To prevent this, you can use the [db.checkpoint()](https://github.com/JoshuaWise/better-sqlite3/wiki/API#checkpointforce---number) method to force checkpointing whenever you deem appropriate.

+If you don't access the database from multiple processes simultaneously, you'll never encounter this issue.

 # Maximum power

 If you want to *further* improve write performance and you're willing to sacrifice a tiny bit of [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)), you can use this: